Android Central Verdict

 The biggest question marks for me with the Fire HD 8 Plus revolve around its price and position in Amazon's lineup.
 It's not that the device is expensive in relative terms, as it is still hundreds less than some tablets from Apple and Samsung.
 It's that it's noticeably more than the regular Fire HD 8, and virtually the same price (or more) as the Fire HD 10, at least when you go all-in with the wireless charging dock and any other additional accessories.

 Amazon does offer bundles on its devices and accessories all the time, so it would be nice if they could offer a deal for the Fire HD 8 Plus with the wireless charging dock at a discount to encourage greater adoption of the pair.
 Maybe Amazon is worried about cutting into its Echo Show business, or perhaps the company has production or inventory issues that mean it can't offer price breaks on the accessory combo right now.
-Still, I don't know how many people who are price conscious enough to buy a Fire tablet that are also willing to fork an additional $30-$50 for the accessories required to differentiate this device from its cheaper alternative.
+Still, I don't know how many people who are price conscious enough to buy a Fire tablet that is also willing to fork in an additional $30-$50 for the accessories required to differentiate this device from its cheaper alternative.

 If Amazon does bring wireless charging across the Fire tablet line in the future, it will be interesting to see if that feature makes it to the Kids Editions.
 I'd doubt it based on how thick the kid-friendly cases are, but perhaps those protective enclosures will shrink, or the wireless capabilities will improve (or both), and we might see a similar Show Mode and wireless charging feature in future Kids Edition devices.